InfluxCommunity/influxdb3-python/README.md

 ```
 You may also include your own root certificate via this manor aswell.

+If connecting to influxdb fails when using domain name, example `www.mydomain.com`.
+Try to set environment variable `GRPC_DNS_RESOLVER=native` to see if it works.

 # Contributing

 Tests are run using `pytest`.